 The Foundation has a spending rate rule for its investments held for endowment in order to preserve purchasing power of the assets, to protect against erosion of nominal principal, and to promote stability and predictability of annual budgeting.
 The spending rate determines the amount to be distributed for current spending.
-If the agreement with the donor so provides, any amounts remaining after annual distributions are reinvested and become part of the corpus.
-If the agreement is silent as to earnings in excess of distributions, then under Foundation policy any amounts remaining after the distributions are reinvested and available for future spending.
-Some agreements provide that the corpus can be invaded to provide for spending stability.

-The Foundation's policy of appropriating as of July 1 of the fiscal year was based on the following:
+The Foundation's policy of appropriating as of July 1, 2018 was based on the following: